mabuonomo/mabuonomo.github.io/_posts/2019-03-01-botkitwit.markdown

 BotKit utilizza NodeJs.
 Per poter aggiungere Wit.ai utilizzeremo il middleware, da me sviluppato <a href="https://github.com/mabuonomo/botkitwit-ts">botkitwit-ts</a>

 ## BotKit overview
+La pagina ufficiale del progetto botkit è <a href="https://botkit.ai/" target="_blank">https://botkit.ai/</a>

+Di seguito la descrizione su github:

+{% highlight html %}
+Botkit is the leading developer tool for building chat bots, apps and custom integrations for major messaging platforms.

+Botkit offers everything you need to design, build and operate an app:

+* Easy-to-extend starter kits
+* Fully-featured SDK with support for all major platforms
+* Tons of plugins and middlewares

+Plus, Botkit works with all the NLP services (like Microsoft LUIS and IBM Watson), can use any type of database you want, and runs on almost any hosting platform.
+{% endhighlight %}

 ## Wit.ai overview